ISO 27001 for Startups: A Practical Guide to Help Founders (2026)

 3. Do we need a dedicated security team?

 No. Many startups get certified with just a founder + product manager + engineering lead.
-All you need is a compliance platform that will be an extension of your team.
+All you need is a compliance platform that will be an extension of our team.
 Uplifting manual workload, automating evidence collection, and updating.

 4. Can we start with SOC 2 instead?